Many Seniors Are Visually Impaired, Even With Glasses

 Surgery Center of South Central Kansas is committed to ensuring that your experience with us is relaxed and worry-free, from consultation through recovery.
 To assist us, we ask that you read and comply with all guidelines.

-Surgery Center of South Central Kansas accepts most major insurances.
-As a courtesy to you, we will bill your insurance carrier for you; however, we cannot tell you what your policy will cover.
-Since your insurance policy and coverage is between you and your carrier, we urge you to contact them prior to your procedure.
+Surgery Center of South Central Kansas accepts most major insurance.
+We will bill your insurance carrier for you; however, we cannot tell you what your policy will cover.
+Since your insurance policy and coverage are between you and your carrier, we urge you to contact them prior to your procedure.
 You will be responsible for any co-pays and deductibles.Learn More